 -

-I've always respected General Colin Powell and I still do after he endorsed
+I've always respected General Colin Powell and I still do after he

 12 years ago